nikhil-thakkar/nikhi1.dev/content/blog/android/hey-android-wheres-my-process.md

 * Maybe the way you have implemented the app architecture without giving careful thought about the state of the app in such scenarios.
 * You were short on time, which is mostly the case, in fast pace driven development.
-* Android itself :smirk:.
+* Android itself :smirk:
-* Add your own reason :grin:.
+* Add your own reason :grin:

 > The issue/feature about **Android** is that it will automagically re-create the last Activity and also re-attach the Fragments, if any, from your Task Stack if the user resumes the app after it has been killed by OS.
-This is different from **iOS** behaviour wherein the OS doesn't acts smart to restore the last ViewController automatically.
+This is different from **iOS** behaviour wherein the OS doesn't restore the last ViewController automatically.

-Though the intentions from Android seems correct resulting in better UX, it throws a challenge for us, developers, to handle these scenarios and think of it while designing apps.
+Though the intention from Android seem correct resulting in better UX, it throws a challenge for us, developers, to handle these scenarios and think of it while designing apps.

 Let's see what we can do here and strike a balance between UX and state of the app.

+### But first, repeat after me:
+> Static and/or member variables defined in the **Application** or any **Singleton** class won't survive the **process kill** and will reset to their default values which could be **null**.
+Remember `NullPointerException` :scream:.

 #### Scenario: 1
-You don't have any caching/persistence strategy in place for your app.
-Even the static and/or member variables defined in the **Application** or any **Singleton** class won't survive the process kill and will reset to their default values which could be null.
+You don't have any caching/persistence strategy implemented for your app.

 In such scenarios, the easiest way out would be to start from a clean slate.
 Here is the code that can potentially go inside the BaseActivity class.